NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week0-setup/01-01-2016-week0-setup-QGIS-rhdf5.md

 2. NumPy.pkg
 3. matplotlib.pkg
-4. QGIS.pkg - **NOTE: you need to install GDAL, NumPy and matplotlib in order to successfully install QGIS on your mac!**
+4. QGIS.pkg - **NOTE: you need to install GDAL, NumPy and matplotlib in order to successfully install QGIS on your Mac!**

 <i class="fa fa-star"></i> **Data Tip:** If your computer doesn't allow you to
 open these packages because they are from an unknown developer, right click on